Designing New Worlds with Artova

 • responsive layout arrangements

-Instead of manually assembling interface elements, designers can immediately evaluate a visual interpretation of their idea.
+Instead of manually assembling interface elements, designers can immediately evaluate a visual interpretation of their concept.

 3. Variation Exploration